lanterno/beats/README.md

 ### stops the timer.
 Note that you don't have to specify  a ProjectName here because
 ### we assume humans can work on only one project at a certain period of time.
 ./ptc.py stop

+# database
+We're using mlab, and hosting our servers in Belgium (europe-west1).